-50% of these rates are used to measure the probabilities of members dying before retirement.
+For pre-retirement mortality the RP-2014 Blue Collar Employees mortality tables with fully-generational projected mortality improvement based on the MP-2015 2-dimensional improvement scale was used.
 50% of the pre-retirement deaths are assumed to be duty related and 50% are assumed to non-duty related.